DataDog/hiring-engineers/answers.md

 *Is there anything creative you would use Datadog for?*

-> As someone who's worked in the payments space for a while, I can definitely anticipate applications of Datadog across the board for payment processing & accepting platforms.
+`As someone who's worked in the payments space for a while, I can definitely anticipate applications of Datadog across the board for payment processing & accepting platforms.
+Each feature could be used in the following ways:`

 - An Agent can be setup at a Data Center Group (DCG) level with custom checks for each service running.
 - Payment Switches can have their own monitors in terms of CPU Usage, Load, DB Reads & Writes, etc. to ensure zero downtime.